awcl/slideshow/README.md

 If the application does not build or run as expected, ensure that:
 - Your Go environment is correctly set up.
-- The `photos` directory exists and contains valid image files.
+- The `/photos` directory exists and contains valid image files.